CBSScienceClub/cbsscienceclub.github.io/_posts/2021-11-14-why-a-science-club.markdown

 <br>
 <br>

 [^1]: How many essayists whose essays we read in textbooks wrote them for an exam?
-And how many students who scored well scorers end up liking reading and writing essays?
+And how many students who score well end up liking reading and writing essays?

 [^2]: Just like becoming multilingual to get a job isn’t inherently bad.